tmessall/DUBootcampHWOne/README.md

 7. Changed the div tags inside of the new main tag to be sections
 8. Added appropriate alt tags to images on lines 39 49 and 59
 9. Added appropriate alt tags to images on lines 73 81 and 89
+10. Changed the div tags inside of the new aside tag to be sections